 Section 501(c) of the United States Internal Revenue Code sets forth 27 different types of nonprofit organizations, the most common being a 501(c)(3) designation.
 This status not only exempts the organization from federal taxes but also allows it to collect tax-deductible donations from individuals and get grants from government agencies and foundations.

-A 501c3 organization usually exists for charitable, educational, religious, literary or scientific purposes, testing for public safety, fostering national or international amateur sports competition, or preventing cruelty to children or animals.
+A 501(c)(3) organization usually exists for charitable, educational, religious, literary or scientific purposes, testing for public safety, fostering national or international amateur sports competitions, or preventing cruelty to children or animals.
 As the “nonprofit” name implies, it cannot be organized or operated for any private interests (more on that later).

-More than 1.5 million nonprofit organizations are registered in the U.S., according to data from the National Center for Charitable Statistics (NCCS).
+More than 1.54 million nonprofit organizations are registered in the U.S., according to data from the National Center for Charitable Statistics (NCCS).
 The nonprofit sector also contributed an estimated $1.047.2 trillion to the US economy in 2016, composing 5.6 percent of the country’s gross domestic product (GDP).